lizlam/hanny-the-penguin/src/stories/do-you-speak-butterfly.md

 The butterfly fluttered her wings twice again.

 "Sorry, pretty butterfly.
-I don't understand what you are saying," said Hannah.
+I don't know what you are saying," said Hannah.

 Hanny saw Sally the seal in the distance and hurried towards her.